 On Hurray for Huckle / Busy Town Mysteries, the Hilda Hippo character appears in the opening credits and appears in one or two stories as part of the mystery-solving team, but is absent from all other episodes.

 In a couple of episodes of Arthur, George has a slightly younger sister; she last appeared in the Christmas special and so far has not appeared again.

 There's also D.W.'s pet toad "Toady Wartface"; after its introduction it made only one other appearance.

 Semi-justified because her actress, Billie Lou Watt, died around that time.

 The second episode of Nickelodeon's Doug, "Doug Can't Dance", had Roger leading a different group of thugs than usual.
 These thugs appeared only in that episode.

 X-Men: Evolution: After the rise of Apocalypse, Sabretooth just disappears from the show.
 While its given a small Hand Wave courtosy of Pyro (claiming he was 'playing with a ball of yarn somewhere'), it's more of just Pyro rambling and doesn't mean a thing.
 Similarly, Destiny disapears in season 3 without any mention.
 When she last appeared she tells Mystique that she'll be involved in a plot to bring back an ancient mutant, but by Mystique's next appearence, she's working with Mesmero to bring back Apocalypse without any mention or reason.

-In the tv series for Barnyard entitled Back at the Barnyard Otis' wife Daisy and their son Ben Jr. are completely absent from the show, Daisy's been replaced by a new female cow named Abby, the strange part is Daisy's best friend Bessie continues to appear on the show.
+In the TV series for Barnyard, titled Back at the Barnyard, Otis' wife, Daisy, and their son Ben Jr. are completely absent from the show, Daisy's been replaced by a new female cow named Abby; the strange part is Daisy's best friend Bessie continues to appear on the show.

 Why does everyone always forget the donkey from the movie?